Toward Efficient Agents: Memory, Tool learning, and Planning: Introduction

+Figure~\ref{fig:evolution} summarizes the emerging research landscape of efficient agents.
+Existing studies cluster around memory, tool use, planning, and benchmarks, suggesting that agent efficiency is not only a model-level problem but also a system-level problem across the agent workflow.

-Our survey aims to systematize the numerous efforts in this emerging field.
-While a large number of existing surveys focus on Efficient LLMs~\cite{llmsurvey1,llmsurvey2,llmsurvey3}, which serve as the backbone of agents, there is a lack of comprehensive literature addressing the efficiency of the agentic system itself.
-To bridge this gap, we categorize existing works into three strategic directions: 1) Efficient Memory: Techniques for compressing historical context, managing memory storage, and optimizing context retrieval.
-2) Efficient Tool Learning: Strategies to minimize the number of tool calls and reduce the latency of external interactions.
-3) Efficient Planning: Strategies to reduce the number of executing steps and API calls required to solve a problem.
+Our survey aims to systematize the numerous efforts in this emerging field from an efficiency-centered perspective.
+While efficient LLM surveys mainly focus on reducing the cost of the underlying model~\cite{llmsurvey1,llmsurvey2,llmsurvey3}, efficient agents require optimization at the system level.
+To bridge this gap, we categorize existing works into three strategic directions: 1) Efficient Memory: techniques for compressing historical context, managing memory storage, and optimizing context retrieval; 2) Efficient Tool Use: strategies to reduce unnecessary tool calls, lower external interaction latency, and improve tool-use decisions; and 3) Efficient Planning: strategies to reduce redundant reasoning steps, shorten execution trajectories, and decrease the number of API calls required to solve a problem.

+It is important to note that these categories are analytical rather than mutually exclusive.
+In a deployed agent, memory, tool use, and planning are tightly coupled: memory can store tool-use experience and reusable plans; planning decides when to retrieve memory or invoke tools; tool observations become new memory and may reshape subsequent plans.
+When a method touches multiple components, we assign it to the category corresponding to its primary efficiency motivation or the main bottleneck it is designed to reduce.
+We then discuss cross-component effects throughout the paper, since a method's system-level efficiency often comes from how it changes costs in other modules rather than from its local module alone.

 The remainder of this survey is organized as follows: Section~\ref{sec:preliminary} introduces the preliminaries and highlights the efficiency gap between agents and LLMs.
-Sections~\ref{sec:memory} through \ref{sec:efficient_planning} explore component-level efficiency, with a focus on memory, tool learning, and planning optimizations.
+Sections~\ref{sec:memory} through \ref{sec:efficient_planning} explore component-level efficiency, with a focus on memory, tool use, and planning optimizations.
 Subsequently, Section~\ref{sec:benchmark} addresses the quantification of efficiency.
 The survey concludes with a discussion on open challenges and future research directions.